paradimdata/varimatstream/README.md

 The processor service we have used is [Apache Flink (1.17)](https://flink.apache.org/), which is a stateful streaming platform and has a [relatively better performance than Spark](https://www.macrometa.com/event-stream-processing/spark-vs-flink) for stream data processing.

-In addition, we have stored some results of processed data (such as noise) in the memory, which can be shared with other processed signals later, so that the program has a higher speed.
+In addition, we have stored some results of processed data (such as noise) in the memory, which will be served to other processed signals later, so that the program has a higher speed.

 On the other hand, all filter data (eight filters in total) are also stored in a [MATLAB file](https://github.com/paradimdata/varimatstream/blob/main/mask/mask.mat) and evaluated by an open-source Java library ([JMatIO](https://github.com/diffplug/JMatIO)) during program execution.